eching11/python-projects/log.md

 Created a very simple hello.py script that says hi and asks user for their name.

-:package: Modules
+:package: Modules:
 pyperclip # contains copy() and paste() to copy/paste to clipboard, useful for copying/pasting large amounts of text from program

-:snake: next: write guess the number game using random module.
+:snake: *next session: write guess the number game using random module.*

 **:waning_crescent_moon: Day x**